twhite96/made-mistakes-gatsby/src/posts/articles/improving-jekyll-static-comments.md

 #### Displaying nested comments

-Here is what I was looking to accomplish... before the headaches started :anguished: :gun:
+Here is what I was looking to accomplish... before the headaches started.

 - Start a loop and on each iteration create a new array named `replies` of only reply comments.
 - Evaluate the value of `replying_to` in these replies.